Robinson Reserve, next to Reynard Street Neighbourhood House, 104B Reynard Street, Coburg, 3058.

 They welcome donations of plants and items but email them first.

 A small group of gardening volunteers meets every Friday at 10am and works until 12.30pm when they break for a free community lunch!
 They incorporate produce from the garden into these weekly community lunches.
-There is also a working bee on the 3rd Sunday of every month, 2-4pm.
+There are also other working bees on selected Saturdays and Sundays.
 New visitors and volunteers would be more than welcome at any of these events.

 On the fourth Saturday of each month, there is a food swap from 11am to midday.